 TPPF Conservative Texas Budget: $246.8 Billion

-This table provides an apples-to-apples comparison of amounts appropriated for the 2020–21 budget from the Legislative Budget Board’s (LBB) Fiscal Size-Up and each chamber’s 2022–23 appropriated amounts.
-We compare each chamber’s appropriated amounts with the Foundation’s Conservative Texas Budget (CTB) limits for state funds and all funds (state and federal) based on a maximum increase of 5% in population growth plus inflation over the last two fiscal years.
+This table provides a comparison of initial appropriations for the 2020–21 budget from the Legislative Budget Board’s (LBB) Fiscal Size-Up and for the 2022–23 budget.
+We compare the 2022–23 budget with the Foundation’s Conservative Texas Budget (CTB) limits based on a 5% increase in population growth plus inflation.

 In the table above, we exclude the following amounts: